melaniewalsh/melaniewalsh.org/_pages/mentorship.md

 I look for students who have strong programming and technical skills but also welcome students with little to no computational background.
 I value students with investment in the humanities, especially literature and libraries.

-If you're interested in joining my group, you can send me a short email about your *specific* research interests at melwalsh@uw.edu.
+If you're interested in joining my group, you can send me a short email about your *specific* research interests at melwalsh at uw dot edu.
 Sadly I won't be able to respond to most emails, but I will note your interest, which is helpful.

 To apply to work with me, you can [apply to the PhD program](https://ischool.uw.edu/programs/phd/admissions) in the UW Information School and list me as an advisor.